 The Commodity Supplemental Food Program

-CSFP support staff and volunteers distribute a nutritionally designed monthly food package which aids low-income individuals known to be vulnerable to malnutrition during critical periods of growth and development—such as those 60 years of age or older, infants, children under 6, and women who are pregnant, postpartum, and/or breastfeeding and are not WIC program recipients.
+CSFP support staff and volunteers distribute a nutritionally designed monthly food package which aids low-income individuals known to be vulnerable to malnutrition during critical period — such as those 60 years of age or older.

 The nutrient-rich foods contained in the CSFP monthly food package help to prevent the occurrence of health problems, and improve the health status of these individuals who may be at a critical level of nutritional risk due to low-income and poor diet.
 The food packages consist of canned items (fruit, vegetables, meat or fish), bottled juice, shelf stable and instant dry milk, cheese, pasta or rice, dry beans or peanut butter and cereal.